 Construction Inspectors and Road Operations Crew Chiefs receive training on temporary erosion and sediment control (TESC) and construction stormwater pollution prevention per the guidelines in the County's DDECM and related recordkeeping.
-Construction site inspectors and Road Operations Crew Chiefs maintain CESCL certification and receive ongoing on the job training.
+The also maintain CESCL certification and receive ongoing on the job training.